autogluon/tabrepo/README.md

 The example loads a smaller version of TabRepo with only a few datasets for illustrative purpose and shows the evaluations of one ensemble and how to query the stored predictions of a given model.
-When calling `load` models predictions and TabRepo metadata will be fetched from internet.
+When calling `load_repository` models predictions and TabRepo metadata will be fetched from the internet.
 We use a smaller version here as it can take a long time to download all predictions, in case you want to query all datasets, replace the context with `D244_F3_C1416_30`.